 - Ink Color.
 Ink used for a deed must be black, blue, or red—except that signatures and coded notations on maps may be other colors.4

-- The top margin of each of a deed’s pages must be at least 0.5 inches.
+- Top Margin.
+The top margin of each of a deed’s pages must be at least 0.5 inches.
 The bottom and side margins of each page must be at least 0.25 inches.5.

 - Unbound Pages.
 If a deed includes multiple pages, the pages must not be hinged or otherwise joined completely at the top or sides.6

 - Legible Copies.
 A deed must be clearly printed.
 Letters, numbers, symbols, diagrams, and other representations within a deed must be large enough and dense enough to permit reproduction of legible copies and digital images using a copy machine, microfilm camera, or optical scanner.7